shivatmica/hoeffdingTree/README.md

 test.py contains a short 3-line piece of code, on a sample regression dataset.
 We input the dataset, and call ```init()``` on it.
 After that we can simply call the model using the ```hoeffding()``` function.

+Before running, please download the preprocessed datasets from here: https://www.kaggle.com/datasets/uciml/aps-failure-at-scania-trucks-data-set/code?select=aps_failure_test_set.csv, and add the paths in the train and test parameters.